Donald Lutz: Cincinnati Reds

+Bravos de León

-On March 30, 2017, Lutz signed with the Bravos de León of the Mexican Baseball League.
-He was released on April 12, 2017.
+On March 30, 2017, Lutz signed with the Bravos de León of the Mexican League.
+In 10 games with León, he batted .290/.378/.316 with five RBI and two stolen bases.
+Lutz was released by the Bravos on April 12.

-Kansas City T-Bones

-On May 4, 2017, Lutz signed with the Kansas City T-Bones of the American Association.
-He was released on May 17, 2017.
+On May 4, 2017, Lutz signed with the Kansas City T-Bones of the American Association of Independent Professional Baseball.
+He was released without making an appearance for the team on May 17.

 Brisbane Bandits

 Lutz commenced his comeback from injury with the Brisbane Bandits in the ABL for the 2015-16 season, where his 3/7 in the 2016 Australian Baseball League postseason led to him being named Championship Series MVP and helping the Bandits to their first league championship.

 The following season, he played in a more limited capacity trying to break back into affiliated baseball from injuries, but still hit .323/.405/.600 across 19 games through the middle of the 2016-17 season.

 Lutz rejoined the Bandits full-time for the 2017-18 Australian Baseball League season where he broke the single season homerun record with teammate T. J. Bennett with 16.
 The Bandits went on to win their third consecutive ABL title.

-Following the conclusion of the 2017-18 season, he announced his retirement as a player, and later signed on as the new hitting coach of the Arizona League Reds for the 2018 season.
+Following the conclusion of the 2017–18 season, he announced his retirement as a player, and later signed on as the new hitting coach of the Arizona League Reds for the 2018 season.

 On September 6, 2018, Lutz came out of retirement to play again for Brisbane in the 2018-19 Australian Baseball League season.
-He had a relatively lean season, slashing .186/.312/.310, but was key in Brisbane's postseason run, going 4/10 with three homeruns to help the Bandits to their fourth successive championship.
+He had a relatively lean season, slashing .186/.312/.310, but was key in Brisbane's postseason run, going 4/10 with three home runs to help the Bandits to their fourth successive championship.

 Coaching career

 As of 2019, Lutz was the hitting coach for the Arizona League Reds.

+Lutz is now the hitting coach for the Brisbane Bandits.